Last Updated on March 15, 2021 by Larissa

 Photo courtesy Standin’ on the Corner Park

 Winslow itself is a pretty interesting town to visit.
+It’s a great stop along a Route 66 Arizona Road Trip.
 You can stay in the historic La Posada Hotel which is a former Santa Fe Railroad hotel from 1929.
 East of town there are a few relics from Route 66’s glory days of welcoming travelers and even a spot where the road literally ends.

 Route 66 peters out below, replaced by the interstate.